Types of Miso Fermented Soybean Paste: Japanese Seasoning

 |Kome Miso (米味噌: Rice Miso)||Rice, Soybeans, and Salt||White miso belongs to this type.
-Kome Miso accounts for about 80% of the miso produced in Japan|
+Kome Miso accounts for about 80 percent of the miso produced in Japan.|

-|Mugi Miso (麦味噌: Barley Miso)||Barley, Soybeans, and Salt||Mugi Miso is produced largely in Western Japan, including these 3 regions, Chugoku (中国), Shikoku (四国), and Kyushu (九州)|
+|Mugi Miso (麦味噌: Barley Miso)||Barley, Soybeans, and Salt||Mugi Miso is produced mainly in Western Japan, including Chugoku (中国), Shikoku (四国), and Kyushu (九州) regions.|

-|Mame Miso (Soybean Miso: 豆味噌)||Soybeans and Salt||Mame Miso is produced mainly in the Chukyo (中京) region around Nagoya|
+|Mame Miso (豆味噌: Bean Miso)||Soybeans and Salt||Mame Miso is produced mainly in the Chukyo (中京) region around Nagoya.|

-|Chogo Miso (調合味噌: Blended Miso)||Chogo Miso is a blend of two or three varieties of miso paste from the above 3 types.
-In addition, the ones blended with malted rice (or malted barley or soybean koji) and the types other than Kome Miso, Mugi Miso, and Mame Miso.|
+|Chogo Miso (調合味噌: Blended Miso)||Chogo Miso is a blend of two or three varieties of miso paste from the above three types.
+In addition, Chogo Miso includes ones blended with malted rice (or malted barley or soybean koji) and types other than Kome Miso, Mugi Miso, and Mame Miso.|

 Based on Taste

-Not only does it depend on the amount of salt whether the seasoning paste is salty or not, but the ratio of rice (or barley) to soybeans is also crucial for the taste.
+Not only does it depend on the amount of salt, whether the seasoning is salty or not, but the ratio of rice (or barley) to soybeans is also crucial for the taste.